-Our Protein Detection segment products, which included a portfolio of labeling and visual detection reagents, were sold to scientific research customers for their tissue-based protein detection and characterization needs.
+Our Protein Detection segment products, which included a portfolio of labeling and visual detection reagents, were purchased by our scientific research customers for their tissue-based protein detection and characterization needs.
 In September 2021, we completed the divestiture of Vector Laboratories, Inc. and subsidiaries ("Vector"), which made up our Protein Detection segment.